nandishbt/Pinterest-clone/README.md

  -->Set up your MongoDB database:
     Create a .env file in the project root and add your MongoDB connection URI:
-        MONGODB_URI=mongodb://localhost:27017/your-database-name
+        MONGODB_URI=mongodb://localhost:27017/pinterestDB

  -->Start the application:
-    npm start
+    npx nodemon
     --The app will be available at http://localhost:3000.

  Usage:
 *Visit http://localhost:3000 in your web browser.
-*Sign up or log in to start creating and sharing pins.
+*Register or log in to start creating pins.
-*Explore and interact with pins by liking and commenting.

  Contributing: